Skip to main content

 Disclaimer

-This legal update is provided free of charge for information purposes only; it does not constitute legal advice and should not be relied on as such.
+This Legal Update describes the position in law as at the date of this article and care should be taken to note any subsequent amendments to the position as set out above.
+The Legal Update is provided free of charge for information purposes only; it does not constitute legal advice and should not be relied on as such.
 No responsibility for the accuracy and/or correctness of the information and commentary set out in the article, or for any consequences of relying on it, is assumed or accepted by any member of KDL Law or by KDL Law as a whole.

 If you have received this update in error or wish to unsubscribe from future updates then please email us at info@kdllaw.com.